-Prior to beginning your job search, we recommend you bring your search into focus.
-Take a few moments to reflect on your present goals in terms of working environment, areas of practice, geographic preferences, and concerns about personal and professional quality of life.
+Prior to beginning your job search, we recommend you take some time to reflect on your goals in terms of working environment, areas of practice, geographic preferences, and work-life integration.
 Employer web sites and materials on file in your career services office provide extensive, reliable information about many employers that may be of interest to you.
 Review this information carefully.
-Don’t assume that all of the information you read on legal blogs or find through searches is accurate.
+Don’t assume that all of the information you read on legal blogs or find through internet searches is accurate.
 Do feel free to ask employers questions.
-The comments of fellow students who have clerked at employers in which you are interested can give you insight into the intangibles of the office’s culture.
+The comments of fellow students who have worked or summered at employers in which you are interested can give you insight into the intangibles of the office’s culture.
 Speak with your career services office about their knowledge of particular employers.
-You should now have a basis for making informed comparisons among types of employers, comparisons which will prove invaluable as your search progresses.
+You should now have a basis for making informed comparisons among types of employers, comparisons that will prove invaluable as your search progresses.

 A few suggestions:

 When you receive a callback invitation, you have two options: schedule an interview or decline the invitation.
 If you are no longer interested in a particular employer or city, do not be concerned that your decision will be taken personally.
 Most employers have a limited number of invitations to extend; you are helping your fellow students by telling each employer as soon as possible that you will not be accepting its invitation.Please keep the following in mind as you plan your fall interview strategy: